List of Show! Music Core Chart winners (2021)

 The Show!
 Music Core Chart is a record chart on the South Korean MBC television music program Show!
 Music Core.
 Every week, the show awards the best-performing single on the chart in the country during its live broadcast.

 In 2021, 27 singles have ranked at number one on the chart and 19 music acts received first-place trophies.
 No release for the year achieved a perfect score, but "Antidote" by Kang Daniel, which attained the highest point total on the April 24 broadcast with 10,702 points.
-"Butter" by BTS was number 1 for 5 consecutive weeks.
-The artist with the most number of wins was IU with 10 total wins.
+"Butter" by BTS and "Strawberry Moon" by IU were number 1 for 5 consecutive weeks, both earning a Quintuple Crown.
+The artist with the most number of wins was also IU with 10 total wins.